 The layout of a local street pattern in residential areas is an essential feature that affects the quality of the neighborhood in the long-term.
 High traffic speeds and volumes can result from improper street pattern layout.
-To minimize potential long-term problems, the designer needs to
+To minimize potential long-term problems, the designer needs to carefully design block lengths, street alignment, continuity, and connectivity.
+Long straight streets should not be used in residential areas.
+Block lengths of normal local streets should be no longer than 600 feet in length.
+Short street blocks allow for quick emergency response and vehicular and walking route choices for residents.
+Good vehicular access needs to be maintained to all lots within a subdivision, however, long continuous streets that accommodate excessive speeds and volumes are inappropriate in a residential setting.

 Major local streets are established within larger subdivisions where traffic will be concentrated and traffic volumes are likely to exceed an ADT of 1000 vehicles.
-Limiting the number of culde-sacs, loops, and other non-connecting or circuitous streets that funnel their traffic to one location should minimize subdivision design requiring major local streets.
+Limiting the number of cul-de-sacs, loops, and other non-connecting or circuitous streets that funnel their traffic to one location should minimize subdivision design requiring major local streets.